Deed Poll In Singapore: 10 Key Facts Before Changing Your Name

 There is no limit on the number of times you want to change your name.
 As long as you abide by legal regulations on name changes and the ICA duly recognises it.

-4. How Do You Change Your Name Through A Deed Poll?
+4. How To Change Your Name In Singapore Through A Deed Poll?

 Tembusu Law is a firm in Singapore which offers its assistance to people who want a name change.
 We may require you to duly fill out a Deed Poll submission form.

-You may need to inform the following after a name change:
+You should also inform the following after a name change:

-The purpose of informing the above institutions is so that your details appear accurate in important documents, such as credit card billings, bank deposit slips, driver’s licence, Singpass, etc.
+The purpose of notifying these institutions is to ensure that your details are accurate across important documents like credit card billings, bank slips, driver’s licence, and Singpass.

 5. How Long Does A Name Change Take To Process?